-The bottom line: You've probably seen a number of Beats headphones discounted as part of this year's Black Friday sales, and you might be wondering exactly how the headphones differ across the range (particularly because a lot of the headphones being discounted are slightly older models).
-Beats are a brand that often face criticism for its high price points that never quite deliver a level of audio quality that matches up.
-However this does make them a much better deal if you're able to snag them at a discounted rate, especially if you're a fan of their style-conscious looks.
-Newer models feature the same great W1 chip that Apple built into its AirPods, which provides great wireless connectivity...so long as you're connecting them to an iOS device.
+Despite their popularity, Beats is a brand that often faces criticism for its high price points that never quite deliver a level of audio quality you expect.
+This does mean, however, that they're a much better deal if you're able to snag them at a discounted rate, especially if you're a fan of their style-conscious looks.
+Newer models feature the same great W1 chip that Apple built into its AirPods, which provides great wireless connectivity... so long as you're connecting them to an iOS device.

 Pros: Good looks, great battery life and wireless connectivity (on W1 chip-equipped models paired with iOS devices.